L-hodg/Geog418Lab3/README.md

 maxRange <- range[2]
 ```

-Describe what the results indicate.

-However, we can still go a step further and figure out whether these patterns are statistically significant.
-To do so, we can use a Z-test.
-Here our null hypothesis is ?, and the alternate hypothesis is ?.
-Using an $\alpha$ value of 0.05, if our Z-score falls above or below 1.96, we can say ?.
-A value greater than +1.96 would imply ?, and a value less than -1.96 would imply ?.
+The resulting min and max Morans I range for income were -0.67 and 1.06 respectivley.
+These results indicate a certain amount of variability in the dataset, as some areas appear highly clustered, while others show signs of dispersion.

 Although we now have an Indication of the spatial pattern, we still need to determine if this result is statistically significant.
 To do this we will perfom a simple Z-test.
+In this case our Null hypothesis states that there is no SAC present within the data.
+While our alternate hypothesis states that positive SAC is present within the data for the selected variables.
 For this test we will use a 95% confidence level, indicating an $\alpha$ of 0.05.
 This level of significance produces a critical value of +/- 1.96.
-This means that any Z score greater than 1.96 would be significantly clustered, while values less than -1.96 would be significantly dispersed.
+This means that any Z score greater than 1.96 would be significantly clustered (positive SAC), while values less than -1.96 would be significantly dispersed (Negative SAC).
+Any values within this range would be considered insignificant, and randomly distributed.

 We can perform a Z-test as following: